medwf/alx-higher_level_programming/0x05-python-exceptions/README.md

 1. Write a function that prints an integer with "{:d}".format().
 2. Write a function that prints the first x elements of a list and only integers.
 3. Write a function that divides 2 integers and prints the result.
+4. Write a function that divides element by element 2 lists.